openeuropa/oe_content/README.md

 # OpenEuropa Content

-This is a Drupal module that contains the commission corporate entity types.
+This is a Drupal module that contains the EC corporate entity types.

 ## Requirements